ReproNim/module-dataprocessing/_episodes/06-testing.md

     return result
 ```

-Now all the test should be passing, the current function is much better than the one
+Now all the test should be passing, and the current function is much better than the one
 we wrote at the very beginning.